 “Throughout the pandemic and this year, positivity bias has been an absolute game-changer in my patient’s lives and mine.
 I purposefully start each day on a positive note.
 As soon as you awaken or your feet hit the floor in the morning, start the day by saying, ‘Today is going to be a great day’ out loud.
 Since your mind is prone to negativity, unless you train and discipline it, it will find stress in the upcoming day.
 When you direct your thoughts to ‘today is going to be a great day,’ your unconscious brain will help you uncover the reasons why it will be so.

 “Likewise, at the end of the day, write down or meditate on ‘What went well today?’
 I love doing this because it helps me remember wonderful moments I might have forgotten in my busy life.
-Ending my day by focusing on these things [has] buoyed my spirits and helped me drift off to sleep.”
+Ending my day by focusing on these things

 —Daniel Amen, M.D., clinical neuroscientist psychiatrist, physician, professor, and 10-time New York Times bestselling author